anr002/Music-Recommendation-Study/README.md

 ## Issues

 During the development of this project, several issues were encountered, particularly with the Genius API used to fetch song lyrics.
 This API was not officially created by Genius, and it has several bugs.
 Despite efforts to fix these bugs, there are still instances where the API fetches incorrect information.
 This is an ongoing issue that is currently being addressed.
+I am actively researching an alternate library

 ## Features